amitad16/Node-Ajax-Reusable-Registration-System/README.md

     }

 ## Run Program
-Go to the directory path inside your terminal and run `npm start`
+Go to the directory path inside your terminal and run
+- `npm install`
+- `npm start`